stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 ## Custom animation notifications in C++
 Now, we could call this MeleeTrace() function at every tick which would start tracing all movement of the sword infinitely.
 Ofcourse this is computationally expensive, inaccurate, and unnecessary.
-To this end, we create custom [Animation Notifications](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/Sequences/Notifies/).
+To do this, we can create custom [Animation Notifications](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/Sequences/Notifies/).

 The basic premise of Animation Notifications is that we can make animations in a game drive certain events.
 These are perfect in this instance, where we want to control precisely how long we want to trace the motion of the character.
 Running MeleeTrace() for the entire duration of the animation will often be too imprecise.
-To this end, we will add a new class (the last one, I promise) that inherits from the "Animation Notify State" class so that we can implement these in C++.
-Call this class "MeleeAnimNotifyState":
+Let's add a new class (the last one, I promise) that inherits from the "Animation Notify State" class so that we can implement these in C++.

 ![Anim notify](img/animnotifyclass.PNG)

-Call this
+Call this class "MeleeAnimNotifyState":

 ![Notify](img/meleeanimnotifystate.PNG)